Skip to content

 kubectl describe deployment nginx -n test

-As you can see from the last command, the Deployment doesn't include any specific information about containers, rather the Pod template and availability info.
+As you can see from the last command output, the Deployment doesn't include any specific information about containers, rather the Pod template.

 Use-case